adin11/ML-Project-Health-Insurance-Premium-Predictor/README.md

 ---

 ## Overview:
----
 An intelligent, real-time health insurance premium predictor designed to help individuals estimate their annual premiums based on their health conditions, age, income, and more.
-Get Realtime Insurance estimations using this app/project.
+Get Realtime Insurance estimations using this project.

 ---

 ## 🔍 Business Problem: